 Parkinsonism is a term used to describe the collection of signs and symptoms found in Parkinson’s disease (PD).
-These include slowness (bradykinesia), stiffness (rigidity), tremor and imbalance (postural instability).
+These include slowness ( Slowness of movement.), stiffness (rigidity), tremor and imbalance (postural instability).
 Conditions other than PD may have one or more of these symptoms, mimicking Parkinson’s.

 Idiopathic Parkinson’s is the most common form of Parkinsonism.
 However, about 15 percent of those with symptoms suggesting PD have one of several diseases termed, A group of brain disorders that initially look like Parkinson's disease, but differ in the course of the disease and response to antiparkinson medications.
 The term is used interchangeably with Parkinson-plus syndromes. disorders.
 These conditions are typically more difficult to treat than PD and include: